Old Bridge Township Raceway Park: As concert venue

-On September 3, 1977, the Grateful Dead performed for a crowd of 107,019 at Raceway Park, becoming the largest ticketed concert in the United States to date.
-The show was recorded and released in album form as part of "Dick's Picks", a series of live albums, in 1999.
+On September 3, 1977, the Grateful Dead performed for a crowd of 107,019 at Raceway Park, which was the largest ticketed concert featuring a single headliner in the United States until a concert by George Strait on Saturday, June 15, 2024, at Kyle Field at Texas A&M University in College Station, Texas, with 110,905 fans in attendance.
+The show was recorded and released in album form as Volume 15 of "Dick's Picks", a series of live albums, in 1999.
 The concert was the largest in the state's history.
 In 2017, Rolling Stone named the Raceway Park concert as part of the tour listed as one of the greatest of all time.

 The concert is celebrated and remembered fondly by band members and music enthusiasts alike.
 "I grew up in Englishtown, New Jersey, and as a child played in the green field where the concert took place.
 It was a blessing to join some 150,000 colorful people who attended the memorable show that summer day," said Jerry Garcia's wife, Manasha Garcia, president and co-founder of the Jerry Garcia Foundation."
 The Marshall Tucker Band and the New Riders of the Purple Sage performed as opening acts.
 In May 2018, the Englishtown Project, a New Jersey touring band was formed to the celebrate the legendary concert.
 The group was formed by guitarist and singer Michael Falzarano, formerly of the New Riders of the Purple Sage, and Hot Tuna.

 Racing events

-As of 2022, the two drag strips on the property are closed.
-Raceway Park no longer hosts drag racing events of any type.
+The two drag strips on the property are officially closed.
+The park no longer hosts drag racing events of any type.

 The 1/8-mile track was the host of junior dragsters and "trophy" classes.
 The 1/4-mile track was the host of everything from street-driven vehicles to the quickest in the sport, the top fuel dragsters.

-NHRA Mello Yello Drag Racing Series
+NHRA Drag Racing Series

 Motocross

 The riding surfaces on the practice motocross tracks are mostly soft loam, which is known to be one of the best surfaces for a nice ride, and are slightly angled to allow for drainage.
 The tracks are also regularly maintained to keep the jump faces, bowls, and whoops from rutting and cupping out.
 The tracks provide both long, straight paths for speed and challenging obstacles such as off cambers, banks, ledges, and ditches.

 Drifting

-Drifting is hosted by a company called ClubLoose; they have been running events there since 2002, which started off in the parking lot, but now take places only on the road course.
+Drifting is hosted by a company called ClubLoose; they have been running events there since 2002, which started off in the parking lot, but now take places on a figure-8 track built where the drag strip was once located, using the timing tower.
 With different classes ranging from introductory, intermediate, and the top level which allows tandeming with other drivers on the track simultaneously.
 Both the car and the equipment being used by every driver get inspected prior to being allowed to participate.
 Rear-wheel-drive cars are the only cars that will pass ClubLoose technical inspection.